Silent Hill: Revelation: Critical response

+Audiences polled by CinemaScore gave the film an average grade "C" on an A+ to F scale.

 Dennis Harvey of Variety said that Silent Hill: Revelation 3D is a "cheaper, cheesier sequel that's worse than its predecessor on every level (save being a half-hour shorter) and takes no special advantage of the stereoscopic process."
 Andy Webster of The New York Times criticized its poorly written characters and plot, which he considered "thumbnail sketches at best", and stated that the film "reduces its human players to plastic action figures in tired genre settings."
 Kenneth Brown of Blu-ray.com expressed that "Revelation is terrible. [...]
-Every time Maxime Alexandre's cinematography and the sequel's rusty boiler room atmosphere delivers, every time writer/director M. J. Bassett [...] transplants a still-beating heart from the Silent Hill videogame [sic] series that's genuinely chilling, the film descends into direct-to-video mediocrity".
+Every time Maxime Alexandre's cinematography and the sequel's rusty boiler room atmosphere delivers, every time writer/director Michael J. Bassett [...] transplants a still-beating heart from the Silent Hill videogame [sic] series that's genuinely chilling, the film descends into direct-to-video mediocrity".

-Sequel
+Reboot

 In October 2012, M. J. Bassett stated that if she was to make a sequel, instead of adapting from an existing game, she would prefer to use the stories in the graphic novel adaptations.

-In January 2020, Christophe Gans told French magazine Allocine that he was in the process of writing new screenplays based on the Silent Hill and Fatal Frame series with producer Victor Hadida.
-He stated the production of his previous Silent Hill film was a beautiful memory for him and he chose not return for the sequel Silent Hill: Revelation because his vision did not match that of the producers.
+In January 2020, Christophe Gans told French magazine Allocine that he was in the process of writing a new screenplay based on the Silent Hill series.
+He stated the production of his previous Silent Hill film was a beautiful memory for him and he chose not return for Revelation because his vision did not match that of the producers.
 He told the next film could be set in a small American town ruled over by Puritanism.

-Gans and Hadida developed the concept and pitched it to rights holder Konami.
-According to Gans, the company felt galvanized by the success of Capcom's Resident Evil 2 remake and greenlit the film as part of an initiative to get Silent Hill back into the public consciousness.
-In June 2022, Gans stated that he finished the script under Konami's supervision while isolated during the COVID-19 pandemic and the project was eyeing a 2023 release.
-He clarified that it is not a direct sequel to the 2006–2012 film series and that his sensibilities had evolved since the release of the first film:
+According to Gans, Konami felt galvanized by the success of Capcom's Resident Evil 2 remake and greenlit the film as part of an initiative to get Silent Hill back into the public consciousness.
+In June 2022, Gans stated that he finished the script under Konami's supervision and clarified that it is not a direct sequel to the 2006–2012 film series and that his sensibilities had evolved since the release of the first film:

-In September 2022, Gans told in a interviewer he had finished the planned film's storyboards and it takes inspiration from P.T., the playable teaser for the cancelled game Silent Hills.
-He said:

-By October 2022, the movie was officially green-lit with the title of Return to Silent Hill.
-Based on the story from the Silent Hill 2 video game, principal photography will commence in February 2023, and is expected to be completed in late-2023.
+By October 2022, the film was officially green-lit with the title of Return to Silent Hill.
+It is based on the story from the Silent Hill 2 video game, and principal photography commenced in April 2023.